Positive surface group representations in PO(p,q): Preliminaries

 \subsection{Property $H_k$}

-The following property was introduced by Labourie in his work on Hitchin representations: \begin{defn}[{\cite[Section 7.1.4]{Labourie-IM}}] A representation $\rho:\Gamma\to\PO(p,q)$ satisfies \emph{property $H_k$} if it is $\{k-1,k,k+1\}$--Anosov and for all $(x,y,z)\in\dg^{(3)}$ the following sum is direct
+The following transversality property of boundary maps was introduced by Labourie in his work on Hitchin representations, and was further studied in \cite{PSW1,ZZ} where relations with differentiability of boundary maps were established. \begin{defn}[{\cite[Section 7.1.4]{Labourie-IM}}] A representation $\rho:\Gamma\to\PO(p,q)$ satisfies \emph{property $H_k$} for $2\leq k\leq p-1$ if it is $\{k-1,k,k+1\}$-Anosov and for all $(x,y,z)\in\dg^{(3)}$ the following sum is direct and thus equal to $\R^{p,q}$